Grantley Hall Hotel and Wellness Retreat – Ripon

-Bowman Riley provided concept designs for a competition to renovate an 18th century Grade II listed building in Yorkshire into a Restaurant and Entertainment Venue.
+Bowman Riley provided concept designs for a competition to renovate an 18th century Grade II listed building in North Yorkshire into a restaurant and function suite.

 The brief was to transform the listed building into a contemporary café/restaurant with a new build adjoining function room.